Resources & Scholarships for Black Students | EduMed.org

 How to Apply

 The online application requires students to submit evidence of leadership and an exceptional academic record.
-An interview might be required.
+An interview may be required.

 Organization